josStorer/mix-chatgpt-and-ai-painting/README.md

 the help of variable names in the code.
 You can also translate this readme file into English to help you understand this project.
 The core idea is to use prompts to guide the insertion of identifying text for the program to recognize and execute instructions.
-Similar approaches can also be used for services such as voice services, group management, and user image analysis.
+Similar approaches can also be used for services such as voice services, group management, and user image analysis(has been implemented by [visual-chatgpt](https://github.com/microsoft/visual-chatgpt)).
 If this project can inspire or help you, I would be honored.

 ## Example